ZJUOrange/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xu Zhicheng is a studuent of Microelectronics Science and Engineering at the Zhejiang University.
+Xu Zhicheng is a studuent majoring in Microelectronics Science and Engineering at the Zhejiang University.
+He got a GPA of 89.7/100 in his past study.
 His research interests include Digital integrated circuit, Low-power design and FPGA.

 He has one scientific research experiences about FFT transform based on approximate multiplier and one paper accepted by CSTIC 2022.